AKS-Labs/Tulsi/README.md

 ## 🧠 Smart Text Recognition

-**Turn every photo into searchable content.** Tulsi's AI automatically reads text in your photos, making your entire collection instantly searchable.
+**Turn every photo into searchable content.** Tulsi's offline AI-powered engine automatically reads text in your photos, making your entire collection instantly searchable without sending any data to the cloud.

 ### ⚡ **How It Works**
 1. **📸 Take Photos** - Screenshots, documents, signs, anything with text
-2. **🤖 AI Processing** - Automatic text recognition in the background
+2. **🤖 Offline AI-Powered Processing** - Automatic text recognition in the background on your device
 3. **🔍 Instant Search** - Type any word to find relevant photos
-4. **🔒 Stay Private** - Everything happens on your device
+4. **🔒 Stay Private** - Everything happens locally on your device

 ### 🎯 **Use Cases**
 - **📱 Screenshots** - Find important info from social media, apps, or websites